DigicompAcademy/az-900-labs/Instructions/Walkthroughs/M03-07-Create a VM with a Template.md

 5. When prompted, sign into your Azure subscription using the credentials provided earlier in the instructions.

 6. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**.
-Next locate the the paraemter for vmSize and change it to **Standard_D2s_v3**. **Save** your changes.
+Next locate the the parameter for vmSize and change it to **Standard_D2s_v3**. **Save** your changes.

     ![Screenshot of the template with the VM name change highlilghted.](../images/M03-0701.png)